leejoramo/UUCGV/UUCGV ByLaws.md

 	2. represent the Church on all appropriate occasions
 	3. fill vacancies on the Board between Annual Meetings by appointment with the consent of the Board.
 	4. perform such other duties as usually pertain to the office, such as signing legal documents, etc.
-	5. be an ex-officio member of all Teams.
+	5. be an ex-officio member of the TLC and all Standing or Ad-Hoc Teams.

 2. **Vice President:**
 	1. The Vice President shall act in the absence of, or at the request of, the President, at which time the Vice President shall have all powers and functions applicable to the President.
-	2. be an ex-officio member of all teams.
+	2. be an ex-officio member of the TLC and all Standing or Ad-Hoc Teams.
 	3. perform such functions and duties as may be specified by the Board.

 3. **Treasurer:**